An App for the Discovery of Properties of Poncelet Triangles: Inversive Transformations with respect to a Circle

 \section{Inversive Transformations with respect to a Circle}

-Provided a circle $\Cm$ is selected (see above section), one can add an inversive-type transformation with respect to it.
+Provided a single circle $\Cm$ (or a triple thereof) is selected as in the above, one can add an inversive-type transformation with respect to it.
 This is done via the (right) drop-down menu highlighted in \cref{fig:09-menu-circles}.
 The possible transformations are as follows: